Etching a Copper PCB

 Now set the PCB on top of a dish-cloth, on top of a piece of wood.
 You will be heating the PCB with a clothes-iron, such that the toner will melt off the paper, and stick onto the copper of the PCB.

-With you iron at maximum heat, pre-heat the copper board by sitting the iron on it for a minute or two.
+With the iron at maximum heat, pre-heat the copper board by sitting the iron on it for a minute or two.
 Now position the top pattern onto the first corner of the board.
 Make sure to line up the sides correctly.
 The laser-printed photo-paper will stick on, as if you were applying a sticker, not a piece of photo-paper.
 Make sure you don't push the paper around after it sticks, or the pattern will be blurred.

 Now take the iron and place it on the back of the paper.
 Allow the paper to get hot.
 You should probably also push down on it, though I didn't apply much force, and it still worked.